cyrillglockner/bonsaiai.github.io/source/includes/examples/_energyplus.html.md

 In this example, we'll walk you through the statements that are part of a sample implementation of [EnergyPlus][2] on the Bonsai Platform.
 This is a real-world example of how to use the Bonsai Platform for HVAC control using BCVTB and EnergyPlus.

 While this BRAIN is training, the Bonsai AI Engine invokes the EnergyPlus simulator for every episode.
-The *energyplus_simulator.py* then drives the simulator forward a step at a time until it finishes the episode and then resets it for the next episode, driving the actions into it and sending state results back to the Bonsai AI Engine.
+The *energyplus_simulator.py* then drives the simulator forward a step at a time until it finishes the episode and then resets it for the next episode, driving the actions into it and sending states back to the Bonsai AI Engine.

 ## Inkling File